Up to 60% off sofas & mattresses — limited‑time deals.

 How we tested it

-We rotated each sofa through the same daily-use loop: setup, two-hour TV sessions, laptop work blocks, short naps, and a week of normal traffic to check cushion recovery.
-We scored cooling, comfort, durability, layout practicality, cleaning, and value on the same 5-point scale.
-Assembly difficulty and post-move stability were treated as part of real ownership, not one-time setup trivia.
+We put each sofa through the same daily-use loop: setup, two-hour TV sessions, laptop work, short naps, and one week of normal household traffic to check cushion recovery.
+Every model was scored on the same 5-point scale for cooling, comfort, durability, layout practicality, cleaning, and value.
+Assembly effort and post-move stability counted as part of ownership, not just setup notes.

 BIGSYY: Our testing experience